apollo

 About Trioxsalen

-Trioxsalen belongs to a class of medicines called 'photosensitizer', which are used in the treatment of psoriasis and vitiligo.
-Psoriasis is a skin disease that causes red, itchy, scaly patches, most commonly on the knees, elbows, trunk and scalp.
+Trioxsalen is used in the treatment of psoriasis and vitiligo.
+Psoriasis is a skin disease characterised by red, itchy, scaly patches, most commonly on the knees, elbows, trunk, and scalp.
 Vitiligo is a condition in which the skin loses its pigment cells (melanocytes).
-This can result in discoloured patches in different areas of the body, including the skin, hair, and mucous membranes.

-Trioxsalen contains “trioxsalen”, which is a photosensitive medication used along with UV-A rays.
-In psoriasis, it works by reducing the overproduction of skin cells.
+Trioxsalen contains trioxsalen, which works by reducing the overproduction of skin cells in psoriasis patients.
 In vitiligo, it activates certain skin cells (melanocytes) and helps re-pigment the discoloured, white patches.

-Trioxsalen is an external preparation.
-Do not consume it.
-In case of accidental ingestion, seek immediate medical help.
-Use it as advised by your physician.
-Do not apply in larger or smaller amounts than recommended.
-You may have common side effects like erythema (skin redness), blisters on the skin, edema (swelling), and itching.
+You may have common side effects like erythema (skin redness), blisters on the skin, oedema (swelling), and itching.
 These side effects resolve over time.
-However, if these side effects persist, stop using it and consult your doctor.
+However, if these side effects persist, discontinue use and consult your physician.

+Trioxsalen is for external use only.
 Trioxsalen should not be used if you are allergic to it.
-Inform your doctor if you are using any topical medicines other than this medicine and if you are pregnant/breastfeeding.
-It should be used with caution in patients who are allergic to sunlight, porphyria, heart disease, cataracts, skin cancers and lupus erythematosus condition.
+Inform your doctor if you are using any topical medicines other than this medicine, and if you are pregnant/breastfeeding.

 Uses of Trioxsalen